spacecloud-io/space-docs/content/microservices/deployments/services-in-depth/specifying-a-docker-image.md

 ## Specify an image from Docker Hub

-In the add service form, you'll see the following config
+In the add service form, you'll see the following config.

 ![Docker image public](/images/screenshots/docker-image-public.png)

-All you need to do is supply the docker image name and that's it.
+All you need to do is supply the docker image name, and that's it.
 For eg. `spaceuptech/basic-service`.

-> **Space Cloud will search for the image on Docker Hub by default.**
+> **Space Cloud searches for the image on Docker Hub by default.**

 ## Specify an image from another registry

-In some cases, you may want to use a registry apart from Docker Hub.
+In some cases, you may want to use a docker registry apart from Docker Hub.
 This is especially true when using the registry provided by a cloud vendor.
-In this case you simply prefix the url of the registry to the name of the docker image.
+In this case, you prefix the URL of the registry to the name of the docker image.

 Here are a few examples of `spaceuptech/basic-service` being on different registries.